iamrajiv/GSoC-2022/GSoC_2022_Project_Proposal.md

 This is the project proposal for the **New Documentation Site Engine** for Keptn on which I want to work as a part of Google Summer of Code 2022.
 I have proposed my timeline to complete this work in a span of **12 weeks**.

 Keptn is an event-driven orchestration engine for cloud-native apps.
 Started in 2018, it uses a declarative approach to automate delivery and operations so they can be scaled up to a large number of services.
-Keptn evaluates _Service Level Indicators (SLOs)_ and provides a dashboard, alerts, and auto-remediation for them.
+Keptn evaluates _Service Level Indicators (SLIs)_ against the _Service Level Objectives_ (SLOs) and provides a dashboard, alerts, and auto-remediation for them.
 It also provides integrations with the Cloud Native ecosystem including _Prometheus_, _ArgoCD_, _CloudEvents_, _Backstage_, and many other cloud-native projects.

 ## Problem Statement